 Bird Marella Principals Gary Lincenberg and Ariel Neuman will be featured presenters at the American Bar Association's 31st Annual National Institute on White Collar Crime.
 Mr. Neuman will participate as a panelist to discuss the topic, "Significant Legal Developments in the Regions," on Wednesday, March 8th at ...

 Bird Marella attorneys Ariel Neuman and Julian Burns authored the article, “Backpage Dismissal Does Not Solve Websites’ Woes,” published by Law360.
-The article analyzes the implications of a recent ruling by a California Judge to dismiss all criminal charges against the website based on immunity granted to website ...
+The article analyzes the implications of a recent ruling by a California Judge to dismiss all criminal charges against the website based on immunity granted to website operators ...

 On Thursday, July 28, Bird Marella principal Ariel Neuman will be a featured speaker and co-present on the topic, “Ethical and Effective Use of Advance Wavers in Criminal and Civil Cases,” at the 2016 CLE Luncheon, presented by the Inland Empire Chapter of the Federal Bar Association.
 For more information, ...